Marvan-T/dotnet-rpg/Notes/Entity Framework Core/Demistifying DataContext.md

+# Todo: Needs a rewrite (some of the bits relating to the sue of Set<TEntity> seems to be incorrect)
 # What is the DataContext
 The DbContext class in Entity Framework (EF) represents a session with the database.
 It's a bridge between your .NET application and your database.
 It's a part of Entity Framework – a technology that allows you to interact with your database using .NET objects.